An Analytically Tractable Marked Power Spectrum: Methodology

 with $N_{m,2}^{(0)}$ and $N_{m,2}^{(2)}$ both new degrees of freedom, retains the key features of the above array of corrections and is sufficient to demonstrate agreement between analytical results and simulations.
 In total, the stochastic corrections to the marked power spectrum are the tree-level corrections in Eqns.~\ref{M_A_correction}, \ref{M_B_correction}, and \ref{M_C_correction}, and the ansatz of Eqn.~\ref{ansatz}.

 Thus in total, the marked theory has the typical set of nuisance parameters and four stochastic degrees of freedom, $\{B_0, B_{\rm shot}, N_{m,2}^{(0)}, N_{m,2}^{(2)} \}$, with the latter two an ansatz for the degenerate combination of several terms.
-In anticipation of using the marked spectrum with the power spectrum in analyses of observational data, when comparing against simulations in what follows we will fit the shared nuisance parameters using the power spectrum, thus varying only the stochastic parameters for the marked power spectrum.
+In anticipation of using the marked spectrum with the power spectrum in analyses of observational data, when comparing against simulations in what follows we will fit the shared nuisance parameters using the power spectrum, thus varying only the stochastic parameters for the marked power spectrum\footnote{When the smoothing scales are small and tracer density is sparse, the predictions need to be corrected for discreteness effects.
+We will refer the reader to Section 6 of ref.~\cite{Karcher24} for a detailed discussion.}.